linhle32/One-Class-Self-Attention-for-1D-Sequences/README.md

 <b>*** Update 8/4/2021: my paper has been published at https://link.springer.com/chapter/10.1007/978-3-030-82196-8_20 </b>

 This repository consists of my implementation for One-Class Self-Attention model for anomaly detection in 1D sequences.
 Unfortunately, this one is code only because the research is in collaboration with an industrial partner whose data I cannot publish.
+Regardless, it should be usable for the general anomaly detection tasks in time series.
+The 1D-CNN can be replaced with dense to adapt the model on regular (non-sequential) data.

 ### Libraries
 - tensorflow